 An affiliation agreement will need to be signed from the student's university and Yale New Haven Hospital prior to the students start date.
 The student may have to complete online training and will attend an orientation session at the beginning of the externship.

 Letters of Recommendation Resume Transcript Phone interview Letter of request/intent Other Depending on the applicant pool, an in-person interview may be required.
+However, we try to skype whenever possible.

 Steps for the student/university to follow in the application process: